The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 directly or indirectly disposing of UK land ― see the Overview of the rules on disposals of interests in UK land by non-residents guidance note

 that generates profits from a UK property business, provided they arise on or after 6 April 2020 ― see the Non-resident landlords guidance note

 This guidance note outlines when an overseas company will have a permanent establishment in the UK and how to calculate the profits attributable to that permanent establishment.

 The same principles may apply when determining whether a UK company has a permanent establishment in another country.

 In any case, where a double tax treaty is in place, this will typically provide that a UK company is only subject to tax in another country if it has a permanent establishment there.
-Most of the UK’s double tax treaties follow the OECD model tax treaty and the definition of permanent establishment is therefore the same as the UK definition.
+Most of the UK’s double tax treaties follow the Organisation for Economic Co-operation and Development (OECD) model tax treaty and the definition of permanent establishment is therefore the same as the UK definition.

-As part of the OECD’s base erosion and profit shifting (BEPS) project, changes have been proposed under Action 7: 2015 Final Report on preventing the artificial avoidance of permanent establishment status, published in October 2015.
-These changes will be included in the next update to the OECD model tax convention, but it is expected that many of the main principles will be followed in the meantime.
+As part of the OECD’s base erosion and profit shifting (BEPS) project, changes were proposed under Action 7: 2015 Final Report on preventing the artificial avoidance of permanent establishment status, published in October 2015, including changes to the fixed place of business and dependent agent

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Read full article